unifiedstreaming/fmp4-ingest/ingest_spec.md

 Live Media Source (e.g. live encoder) -> Publishing Point (media processing entity) -> Content Delivery Network -> End User/client
 ```

 The workflow architecture diagram is shown in Diagram 1.
-A live encoder or media source pushes media to a media processing entity that can be either passive (e.g. pass through) or active (e.g. altering or processing the media).
+A live encoder or media source pushes media towards a media processing entity that can be either passive (e.g. pass through) or active (e.g. altering or processing the media).
 The media processing entity provides functionalities for further delivery such as content stitching, encryption, packaging, manifest generation, transcoding, scalable delivery etc. Ingest of live media is still often based on proprietary protocols.
 This often leads to interop issues as implementations and specifications are often incomplete or not based on the latest technologies and standards used in the industry (e.g. timed meta-data, emerging encoding standards like HEVC).

 In practice, interop problems relate to the file format or encoder settings or the transmission protocol.
 Protocols on top of TCP, UDP or HTTP are often used to connect the live encoder/media source to the processing entity.
 When multiple live encoders/media sources serve as ingest it is important that different encoders adhere to the same protocol.
 Other interop issues  occur when passing live meta-data from broadcast workflows into cloud media processing such as based on ID3 tags, SCTE-35 markers.
 This type of meta-data ingest will also be addressed in this specification.
-Further meta-data like timed text, captions, subtitles and images are important.
+Further meta-data like timed text, captions, subtitles and images are important.In addition meta-data for supporting media processing operations such as transcoding, content stitching etc. can be useful e.g. camera information, motion vector data for guided transcoding etc and shall not be precluded by this specification.

 This text aims at specification for the interop of live media ingest that includes both advanced media like HEVC and advanced meta-data such as ad-markers, timed/text captions and so on.